How to look for records of... Court of King’s Bench (Crown Side) and King’s/Queen’s Bench Division cases 1675-1988

 - criminal libel

-- a dispute about appointments to local government office or other temporal or spiritual office, or about local taxes
+- disputes about appointments to local government office or other temporal or spiritual office, or about local taxes

-- a case involving an appeal from a county court
+- cases involving an appeal from a county court

-However most King’s Bench civil litigation cases are in the records of King’s Bench Plea side.
+However most King’s Bench civil litigation cases are in the records of King’s Bench Plea Side.
 If you are searching for a civil litigation case (for example, Smith v Jones) that commenced in the Court of King’s Bench you should search within the records of the King’s Bench Plea Side.
 For advice on these records see our guide to Plea Side cases.

 For guidance on how to look for Kings Bench records of a coroner’s inquest, read our guide on Coroners’ Inquests.